-The Eye Center Provides Comprehensive Eye Exams In Durham, Fayetteville, Burlington, Wilmington, North Hills and Cary NC
+The Eye Center Provides Comprehensive Eye Exams In Durham, Fayetteville, Burlington, Wilmington, Raleigh, and Cary NC

 - Ocular examinations – Full, comprehensive dilated ocular examinations that provide for accurate perscriptions for eye glasses.

 - Treatment and management of ocular disease – presentations such as glaucoma, eye infection, conjunctivtis (pink eye), dry eye, corneal abrasions and ocular emergencies.

 - Accurate Prescriptions – We provide accurate prescriptions for glasses, contact lenses and eye medication, if necessary.